c7/c7.se/site/_posts/2012-01-04-goliath-and-redis.markdown

 First you need to have a Redis server running.

-The final two pieces of the puzzle is a Goliath::Runner that takes care of running the application and a `config.rb` that contains the connection to Redis via a EM::Synchrony::ConnectionPool.
+The final two pieces of the puzzle is a `config.rb` that contains the connection to Redis via a EM::Synchrony::ConnectionPool and a Goliath::Runner that takes care of running the application.

+### config.rb

+{% highlight ruby %}
+config['redis'] = EM::Synchrony::ConnectionPool.new(size: 2) do
+  Redis.new
+end
+{% endhighlight %}

 ### runner.rb